zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-appblades.md

 ```

 <a name="sending-messages-between-the-iframe-and-ibiza-fx"></a>
-## Sending messages between the IFrame and Ibiza Fx
+### Sending messages between the IFrame and Ibiza Fx

-The AppBlade ViewModel is hosted in the hidden IFrame in which the extension is loaded.
-However, the contents of the AppBlade are hosted in different IFrame that is visible on the screen.
+The AppBlade `ViewModel` is hosted in the hidden IFrame in which the extension is loaded.
+However, the contents of the AppBlade are hosted in a different IFrame that is visible on the screen.
 The Ibiza extension IFrame and the UI IFrame communicate by sending and receiving messages.
-The following sections demonstrate how to exchange messages between the two IFrames and to the Portal.
+The following sections demonstrate how to exchange messages between the two IFrames and the Portal.

 <a name="ibiza-extension-iframe-messaging"></a>
-## Ibiza extension IFrame messaging
+### Ibiza extension IFrame messaging

 <a name="ibiza-extension-iframe-messaging-listen-to-a-message"></a>
-### Listen to a message
+#### Listen to a message

 The extension can listen to messages that are sent from the UI IFrame to the Ibiza extension ViewModel by using the **on** method in the **AppBlade** ViewModel, as in the following example.